-James Kirkham, the founder of the UK football media business COPA90, adds that the default position of many companies may be to ban or severely limit social network use.
+James Kirkham, the founder of the UK soccer media business COPA90, adds that the default position of many companies may be to ban or severely limit social network use.
 "But businesses have to embrace these networks," he contends.
-"They need to see social communication as an opportunity to deliver a more fluid workplace, rather than assume it is jeopardising the company."
+"They need to see social communication as an opportunity to deliver a more fluid workplace, rather than assume it is jeopardizing the company."
 Such networks, he adds, "can improve culture, enable more transparent communications, and increase agility."

-Companies are lagging behind here, especially when compared to other organisations.
+Companies are lagging behind here, especially when compared to other organizations.
 "Schools are starting to understand that students will go into a world where they'll be collaborating for results, and college degrees are very often collaborative for final projects if they're practical," says David Smith.
 "So coming into a company and suddenly finding you're siloed and it's all vertically oriented and not project-based is a shock."

 Again, for the C-suite it comes back to making the effort to understand the tech that 20-something staff need and use and also looking at how business has changed.
-That means the kind of tech that's suited to workers on the move.
-For example, it's easy for workers to switch quickly between their phone and a Galaxy Book or Chromebook.
-It's also simple to add a second screen to extend the display.
-And with the S Pen, they can take and send notes directly to their device.
+That means the kind of tech that's suited to workers on the move: Samsung DeX,\ for instance, is built around the need to be lean and adaptable.
+Why carry a laptop if your mobile device, whether it's the Samsung Galaxy Note9 or Samsung Galaxy Tab S4, can connect to a monitor with a single cable, letting you present and take notes?
 Smart, seamless - this is the kind of technology that is enabling this new, disruptive generation to work the way it wants to.
 And companies that furnish their employees with powerful tools and devices like this will get the best out of them in the new world of the Next Mobile Economy.